The 10 Best Games in the Casino

 Having to learn how to use a little bit of strategy in order to get these better odds isn’t too big a drawback, either.
 In fact, for players with my temperament, learning strategy is fun.
 I like having some control over my destiny, even if I can’t turn the odds to my favor.
 I still want to get as much gambling for my money as possible, and I don’t mind making the effort to get there.

-Craps might be the most intimidating game in the casino.
-You have lots of people standing around the table, the bets all have funny names, and you even need an entire crew of people just to run a single game.
+Craps might seem intimidating, but it’s undeniably one of the best games in the casino – and certainly one of the most thrilling.
+Still, you have lots of people standing around the table, the bets all have funny names, and you even need an entire crew of people just to run a single game.

 And everyone is excited.